-8.1.1.2 Old Forest
+8.1.2 Old Forest

-Retention of old forests and management for recruitment of old forest characteristics across a landscape are considered as foundational elements for sustaining biological diversity.
-These conserved old forests occur at low, mid and high elevations and are well distributed across the managed forest in a variety of patch sizes.
+Retaining habitat elements at the landscape-level is considered as "medium filter" approach to maintain species habitat.
+The retention of old forests and managing for recruitment of old forest characteristics across the landscape are considered as foundational elements for sustaining biological diversity.
+Old forests are conserved in a variety of patch sizes across the forest landscape with consideration of different ecosystem types.

-8.1.1.3 Forest Interior Conditions
+8.1.3 Forest Interior Conditions

 Forest interior is generally defined as the portion of the forest that is not influenced by edge effects.
 An edge is the interface between two distinct habitats (e.g., a cutblock and the adjacent old forest) where a microclimate gradient exists between two habitat types.
 Forest interior conditions is a measure of quality of conserved forests for species that are not typically found near forest edges.
+Cawak ?qin Forestry monitors the amount of interior forest conditions relating to established Old Growth Management Areas (OGMAs) across the forested landscape.

-8.1.1.4 Forest Structure
+8.1.4 Forest Structure

-There is strong scientific evidence that using a retention system across the landscape contributes to the management of biological diversity.
+There is strong scientific evidence that using a retention silvicultural system across the landscape contributes to the management of biological diversity.
 The retention silvicultural system is designed to conserve biodiversity by sustaining species and ecological processes following disturbances.
 This is accomplished through maintaining habitat over time and reducing micro-climate effects of harvesting.
 In turn, retention enriches soil for regenerating trees by maintaining soil mycorrhizae and enhances connectivity by supporting the movement of mature and old forest species across the forested landscape.

-Stand-level retention is a combination of retention used in Retention Silvicultural System cutblocks and Wildlife Tree Retention Areas.
+Stand-level retention is a combination of retention used in retention silvicultural system cutblocks and Wildlife Tree Retention Areas (WTRAs).
 Both types of stand-level retention contribute to biodiversity management at the landscape-level.
-VILUP's three Forest Stewardship Zones, Special, General and Enhanced, have been refined to increase the use of retention silvicultural system.
-The General and Enhanced Zones have been refined to provide more retention in the drier ecosystems due to disturbance history and less in the windy zones of western Vancouver Island due to higher windthrow risk.
+VILUP's three Forest Stewardship Zones, Special, General and Enhanced, have been used as a basis for setting retention targets.
+The General and Enhanced Zones have been refined to provide more retention in the drier ecosystems due to disturbance history and biodiversity values and less in the windy zones of western Vancouver Island due to higher windthrow risk.
+Cawak ?qin Forestry utilizes the retention silvicultural system on the majority of the area harvested consistent with the targets established for each zone.